 Relationship to High Intensity Daily Personal Activities.

-This module supports delivery of the subcutaneous injections practice standard.
+This module supports the delivery of the complex bowel care practice standard.

-Context: A support plan for subcutaneous injections has been developed and is overseen by a relevant health practitioner, and each participant is involved in the assessment and development of their support plan.
+CONTEXT: Where a support plan for complex bowel care has been developed and is overseen by a relevant health practitioner, each participant is involved in the assessment and development of their support plan.